About

 Euoplocephalus was one of the most heavily armored dinosaurs ever to walk the Earth, a true biological fortress that roamed the forests and floodplains of Late Cretaceous Alberta around 76-67 million years ago.
 This stocky, four-legged herbivore was encased in a mosaic of bony plates called , embedded directly into its skin and covering nearly every vulnerable surface of its body.
 Even potential weak points were protected—its eyelids contained bone.

-The most formidable weapon in Euoplocephalus's arsenal was its tail club, a mass of fused tipped with large bony knobs.
+The most formidable weapon in Euoplocephalus's arsenal was its , a mass of fused tipped with large bony knobs.
 Biomechanical studies suggest this club could be swung with enough force to fracture the leg bones of attacking tyrannosaurs.
 The dinosaur's low, wide stance and powerful muscles would have allowed it to brace and deliver devastating defensive blows while keeping its vulnerable underside protected.

 Euoplocephalus was first described by Lawrence Lambe in 1910, based on fossils discovered in Alberta's Dinosaur Park Formation.
 The name means "well-armored head," a reference to the extensive armor.
 For decades, many specimens from Alberta were lumped into this genus, making it appear common.
 However, recent taxonomic revisions have split off several species into other genera, leaving Euoplocephalus tutus as the sole valid species.